koshasheth24/COMP586Client/README.md

 Main Page contains some recipes.
 Authorized user can add/remove recipes
 Unauthorized user can only view recipes
-User can also add Ingredients to ingredient list based on reciepe.p
+User can also add Ingredients to ingredient list based on reciepe.